llm-bible/llm-bible.github.io/_publications/jiang2024do.markdown

 ---
 layout: publication
-title: "Do Llms Dream Of Elephants (when Told Not To)?
-Latent Concept Association And Associative Memory In Transformers"
+title: Do Llms Dream Of Elephants (when Told Not To)?
+Latent Concept Association And Associative Memory In Transformers
 authors: Jiang Yibo, Rajendran Goutham, Ravikumar Pradeep, Aragam Bryon
 conference: "Arxiv"
 year: 2024